What is Health?

 Those who have phlegm are low spirited, forgetful, and have white hair”

 Undoubtedly, this kind of philosophy lead to deaths of error, but on the other hand, did we really know better?
 Would the doctors besides Washington have been able to cure him, absent a time machine or a magic potion?
-We still don’t really know what he was ill with, we definetely don’t really know what killed the first president, and that’s the scary thing when it comes to health.
+We still don’t really know what he was ill with, we definitely don’t really know what killed the first president, and that’s the scary thing when it comes to health.
 We never really know how we’re going to go or why, just that at some point we will.

 And that’s why we’ve made up stories about health, and science, and all the things we can’t explain.
 The Lapis Regia, or the Philospher’s stone, or magnum opus, or one of the half dozen other names I’ve seen, all seem to be this legendary rock of ancient power which grants both immortality and perfect health to the one who possesses it, kind of like the Holy Grail but for alchemy.
 There’s a funny kind of paradox here that I enjoy immensely.
 We used to believe that health was about the complicated interplay of liquids in the body, the balancing of emotions as an analogue for the balancing of the body, but also that just a magic stone was the real and actual cure to eternal life and youth.